ocaml/platform-blog/opam-in-xenserver.md

-title: "Why we use opam for XenServer development"
+title: "Why we use OPAM for XenServer development"
 authors: "Dave Scott" {"http://dave.recoil.org/"}
-date: "2015-02-16"
+date: "2015-02-18"
 --BODY--

+*This is a guest post from an OPAM user about how they use it.
+If you would like to post about your own use, [please let us know](https://github.com/ocaml/platform-blog/issues).*

 [XenServer](http://www.xenserver.org/) uses the
 [Xen project's](http://www.xenproject.org/)